lprat/timeline_Winmemory/Readme.md

   - Firehol: Connexion use
   - YaraFound: Yara rule detected in memory, more informations in field "MalwareInfo"
+  - YaraMalConf: Yara Malconf rule detected in memory, more informations in field "MalwareInfo"
   - ProcMalfind: Vol malfind found
   - PeInjected: Pe in memory, more informations in field "MalwareInfo"
   - DllSuspect: Dll with path or name suspect